 While enclosure use indices remove many of the methodological issues in enclosure use research, and allow more objective analysis of space use, they remain rarely used in the literature (Hart et al., 2022).
 The omission of these indices can lead to erroneous conclusions drawn about space use, especially when zone sizes are of unequal size (Brereton & Fernandez, 2022a).
 It is important, therefore, that these indices are made more accessible to a wider research audience.

-To facilitate objective enclosure use analysis, EMU has built-in functions to automatically analyze three common enclosure use indices; Entropy, Modified SPI, and Electivity Index.
+To facilitate objective enclosure use analysis, EMU has built-in functions to automatically analyze three common enclosure use indices; Entropy, mSPI, and Electivity Index.
 Furthermore, EMU allows the user to customize their analysis by increasing or decreasing the number of enclosure zones (Figure 2 and 3), and to generate enclosure use indices for each individual behavior (Figure 4).
 To the authors’ knowledge, this is the first time that enclosure use indices have been run on specific behaviors.
 This novel analysis method has several benefits.
-For example, use of SPI allows rapid evaluation as to which behaviors occur most evenly throughout an exhibit (Figure 5).
+For example, use of mSPI allows rapid evaluation as to which behaviors occur most evenly throughout an exhibit (Figure 5).
 Use of Electivity Index allows for identification of over- or underutilized resources that enable animals to engage in important behaviors (Figure 6).

 Figure 2.
 Two enclosure use maps, with an overlay grid of either A) 2x2 or B) 10x10.
 The number of grid points is adjustable, up to a maximum of a 10x10 grid (100 grid points).
 A smaller or larger grid system can be used to alter the number of zones for enclosure use analysis.

 Figure 3.
 An enclosure use map, with a 6x6 grid, and 5 different ‘zones’ (as shown by the different shaded colors).
 EMU allows the user to self-select specific zones in an enclosure, up to a maximum of five different zones.
-These zones feed into all enclosure use analysis, such as Entropy, Modified SPI, and Electivity Index.
+These zones feed into all enclosure use analysis, such as Entropy, mSPI, and Electivity Index.

 Figure 4.
-EMU outputs for A) Entropy at base 10, and B) Modified SPI.
-These values demonstrate that the evenness of space use for specific behaviors (for Entropy, values closer to 0 indicate even space use and for Modified SPI, values vary between 0 and 1, with values closer to 0 also demonstrating more even space use).
+EMU outputs for A) Entropy at base 10, and B) mSPI.
+These values demonstrate that the evenness of space use for specific behaviors (for Entropy, values closer to 0 indicate even space use and for mSPI, values vary between 0 and 1, with values closer to 0 also demonstrating more even space use).

 Figure 5.
 EMU outputs for Electivity Index.
 Here.
 The index shows which zones are underutilized and overutilized (minimum and maximum values of -1 and 1 respectively) and can also break these values down by behavior.
 This allows researchers to identify zones that are overutilized for a specific purpose, such as courtship or rumination.

 Historically, one of the main assumptions of enclosure use analyses were that animals should use their entire enclosure evenly.
-This premise is central to the calculation of Entropy, both SPI forms, and to a lesser extent, Electivity Index.
+This premise is central to the calculation of Entropy, both mSPI forms, and to a lesser extent, Electivity Index.
 This assumption is largely reflective of traditional views that animals with good welfare are active and use the maximum space that they are provided.
 However, this is may not be reflective of many taxa.
 For instance, reptiles are inactive for long periods, both in the wild and in captivity: high activity may conversely be a sign of inappropriate husbandry (Burghardt, 2013).
 It is important therefore that future enclosure use analysis tools can consider the importance of environmental resources and species-typical behavior whilst avoiding the trap of assuming that active and evenly distributed space use is best.